-Review and Seminar 1-3 Units

-Not Applicable to the Associate Degree

-Prerequisite: None.

-Lecture: 1-3 hours per week

-Preparation for the National Board for Respiratory Care's (NBRC) Entry Level Examination; discussion of examination structure and content and review of sample NBRC test questions; self evaluation pre-tests and post-tests will be key features.

-926ABCD Respiratory Care National
+1-3 Units Review and Seminar Not Applicable to the Associate Degree Prerequisite: None.
+Lecture: 1-3 hours per week Preparation for the National Board for Respiratory Care's (NBRC) Entry Level Examination; discussion of examination structure and content and review of sample NBRC test questions; self evaluation pre-tests and post-tests will be key features.
+926ABCD Clinical Simulation Examination Review 11/2 Units Not Applicable to the Associate Degree Prerequisite: None.
+Laboratory: 72 hours per semester Preparation of Respiratory Care Practitioners for the NBRC Clinical Simulation Examination (CSE); extensive coverage of the CSE.
+NBRC type CSEs are available on computer discs for staff development as well as review purposes.
+SOCIOLOGY Introduction to Sociology 3 Units UC, CSU, Associate Degree Applicable Prerequisite: None.
+Lecture: 3 hours per week Principles, concepts and theories of culture, social organization, social roles and stratification, social change, and social planning; the structure, function, pattern, and process of man's social life.
+(CAN SOC 2) 3 Units Social Problems UC, CSU, Associate Degree Applicable Prerequisite: None.

-Review 2 Units

-Not Applicable to the Associate Degree

-Prerequisite: None.

-Laboratory: 4 hours per week

-Preparation of Respiratory Care Practitioners for all three NBRC examinations; extensive coverage of the Entry Level Written Regstry and Clinical Simulation exams will be presented; review of pre- and post-testing selfevaluation tests designed by the NBRC.

-SOCIOLOGY

-100 Introduction to Sociology 3 Units UC, CSU, Associate Degree Applicable

-Prerequisite: None.

-Lecture: 3 hours per week

-Principles, concepts and theories of culture, social organization, social roles and stratification, social change, and social planning; the structure, function, pattern, and process of man's social life.
-(CAN SOC 2)

-105 Social Problems

-3 Units

-UC, CSU, Associate Degree Applicable

-Prerequisite: None.

 Lecture: 3 hours per week Study of vital current problems in American society such as alcoholism, crime, divorce, ethnic and minority relations, population, and poverty - their probable causes, tangible effects on the social order, and possible treatment.
-130 Marriage and the Family 3 Units UC, CSU Associate Degree Applicable Prerequisite: None.
+Marriage and the Family 3 Units UC, CSU Associate Degree Applicable Prerequisite: None.
 Lecture: 3 hours per week Descriptive and analytical survey of the structure and process of the family as an institution, with special emphasis on contemporary marriages and families.
-141 Minority Relations 3 UnitsUC, CSU, Associate Degree ApplicablePrerequisite: None.
+Minority Relations 3 Units UC, CSU, Associate Degree Applicable Prerequisite: None.
 Lecture: 3 hours per week Study of racial, ethnic, and religious groups in American society, with an emphasis on the problems of acceptance and prejudice in a multi-group society.
 SPANISH 015-016 Conversational Spanish 3 Units Associate Degree Applicable Prerequisite: None.
 Courses must be taken in sequence.
 Lecture: 3 hours per week Study of spoken Spanish.
 No formal grammar study.
 Designed to suit the needs of persons who wish to learn to communicate orally in the Spanish language for purposes of travel, business, personal pleasure, etc. 101A College Spanish I (Part 1) 21⁄2 Units UC, CSU, Associate Degree Applicable Prerequisite: None.